AuthorizeNet/sdk-java/README.md

   - Before creating pull requests, read [the contributors guide](CONTRIBUTING.md).

 ### TLS 1.2
-The Authorize.Net API only support connections using the TLS 1.2 security protocol.
+The Authorize.Net APIs only support connections using the TLS 1.2 security protocol.
 Make sure to upgrade all required components to support TLS 1.2.
 Keep these components up to date to mitigate the risk of new security flaws.

 ## Installation